KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Actions-Article.md

     @PageColor(blue)
 }

-In KeyboardKit, ``KeyboardAction`` defines keyboard-specific actions that can be triggered by the keyboard or by code, and handled with a ``KeyboardActionHandler``.
+In KeyboardKit, the ``KeyboardAction`` enum defines keyboard-specific actions, that can be triggered by the keyboard or by code, and handled with a ``KeyboardActionHandler``.

-👑 [KeyboardKit Pro][Pro] makes the action handler automatically register the most recently used emojis.
+👑 [KeyboardKit Pro][Pro] extends the action handler, and makes it register the most recently used emojis in a way that automatically updates the ``EmojiCategory/frequent`` category.
 Information about Pro features can be found at the end of this article.